linux-surface/aarch64-firmware/README.md

 ## Obtaining Firmware

-Due to licensing, firmware provided in this repository is limited to what we cannot obtain from other sources.
-To obtain a full firmware package, you will need access to either a (full) Windows (recovery) image or a Windows installation.
+To obtain a full firmware package yourself, you need access to either a (full) Windows (recovery) image or a Windows installation.
 Recovery images can be obtained from https://support.microsoft.com/en-us/surface-recovery-image.
 The full firmware package can then be obtained via `./scripts/getfw.py`.
 In particular, run